ask-izzy/ask-izzy/README.md

 Unit tests live in `test/unit` and are invoked from `test/unit.js`.
 They use `mocha`.
 BDD features live in `test/features` with step definitions in `test/steps` invoked from `test/yadda.js`.
 They use `yadda`.
+Personalisation features live in `test/personalisation` with step definitions in `test/steps` invoked from `test/personlisation.js`.
+They use `yadda`.
 Search features live in `test/search` with step definitions in `test/search-steps` invoked from `test/search.js`.
 They use `yadda`.

 ### Forklift / docker